scientific-python/learn.scientific-python.org/content/community/scipy2022.md

 - Clips of sprints
 -->

-The conference was a blast and at the end we got to go home with new knowledge, new ideas and new friends.
+The conference this year had 992 attendees from 32 different countries.
+There were 27 tutorials, 61 talks, 12 BoFs, 4 keynotes and 5 networking sessions.
+SciPy 2022 was certainly a blast!
+At the end we got to go home with new knowledge, new ideas and new friends.
+Thank you so much to Enthought for putting together this extraordinary conference.
 The open source Scientific Python community is amazing and the SciPy conference makes it possible to share ideas and build knowledge together.

 <!--
 - Pictures of tweets by people about the conference